Paraworks/vits_with_chatgpt-gpt3/README.md

 line34:hps_ms = utils.get_hparams_from_file("path/to/config.json")
 line43:_ = utils.load_checkpoint("path/to/checkpoint.pth", net_g_ms, None)
 ```
-## for cpu inference in server or those who do not have cuda installed
+## For CPU inference in server or those who do not have cuda installed
 ```sh
 #change this line
 line32:dev = torch.device("cuda:0")